 Embed from Getty Images

 Upon retiring, Bergkamp was adamant that he wouldn’t move into a coaching role but in 2011-12 he was appointed assistant coach and striker trainer at Ajax working alongside his former Dutch national team-mate Frank De Boer.

 When De Boer left Ajax in 2016, Bergkamp moved away from his assistant manager role to a more training focused role behind the scenes which also saw him presiding over the club’s youth policy.

 In 2014 a bronze statue of Bergkamp was unveiled outside the Clock End of Arsenal’s Emirates Stadium.

-He also released a book in 2014 called Stillness and Speed: My Story, in which he answers various questions about his illustrious career.
+He also released a book in the same year called Stillness and Speed: My Story, in which he answers various questions about his illustrious career.